Al3k5a24/Al3k5a24/README.md

 💻 I enjoy building clean, scalable architectures and writing code that’s easy to read, maintain, and grow with.

-🧠 In my free time i am always aiming to improve as a developer and as a person and future colleague.
+🧠 In my free time i am always aiming to improve as a developer, a person and future colleague.

 🤝 Beyond technical skills, I value collaboration, continuous learningc new opportunities and challenges that help me grow as a developer.